 Other options include courses relevant to medical and social statistics.

 The programme is normally full-time, and lasts for 12 months, with nine months of taught modules between October and June of the academic year, followed by three months of research and preparation of a masters dissertation.
-It is possible to take this programme over two years of part-time study, providing suitable arrangements can be made.
+It is possible to take this programme over 27 months of part-time study, providing suitable arrangements can be made.

 Since the Division of Social Statistics was founded in 1975, we have been at the forefront of international research into methodology for the design and analysis of sample surveys.
 Today, we are a leading international centre for research in social statistics.

 Our broad range of research areas includes survey methods, sampling and estimation, analysing and modelling data, and non-response adjustments.
 These issues are central to the analysis of both physical and social science data.